gwsounddsg/VitaminKitty/README.md

 # Other Calls

-- `/api/VitaminKitty/catfact` will return a random cat fact
+- `/api/VitaminKitty/catfact` will return a random cat fact as a string.
 - `/api/VitaminKitty/catimage` will return a `Bitmap` of the daily cat image.